MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 For more suggestions, see [Principles of the operational excellence pillar](/azure/architecture/framework/devops/principles).

-Azure Advisor helps you ensure and improve \<pillar-specific text>.
+Azure Advisor helps you ensure and improve the continuity of your business-critical applications.
 Review the [recommendations](../../contribute-how-to-write-waf-for-azure-offerings.md).

 ### Policy definitions